'Dear White People' cast open up about final musical season, balancing art and activism

 “Brandy, hands down, because it’s not just that she’s a musician — like she had a show.
 We got to meet her when we went to Essence Fest, like she’s still relevant.
 It’s Brandy, hands down.”

-Dear White People will be available to stream on Netflix on Wednesday, Sept.
-23. Fans can watch theGrio‘s full interviews with cast above.
+Dear White People is available to stream on Netflix.
+Fans can watch theGrio‘s full interviews with cast above.

 Have you subscribed to theGrio’s new podcast “Dear Culture”?
 Download our newest episodes now!